 The 19th Congress of the International Society for Folk Narrative Research

-Folk Narratives in Changing World
+Folk Narratives in the Changing World

 June 17–21, 2024